HavocMercury/HavocMercury/README.md

 - 👀 I’m interested in some brain-scratching projects!
 - 🌱 I’m currently learning Python
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like coding and playing badminton (Ice creams work too)
+- ⚡ Fun fact: I like coding and playing badminton and reading books that live me wounded

 <!---
 HavocMercury/HavocMercury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.